izadoesdev/keypal/README.md

 - API keys are hashed before storage using SHA-256 or SHA-512
 - Validation uses timing-safe comparison to prevent timing attacks
-- Keys are generated using cryptographically secure random bytes
+- Keys are generated using cryptographically secure random bytes from `nanoid`
+- Optional salt support for additional hashing security
+- Custom alphabet support for specialized key formats
 - The plain-text key is only returned once during creation
 - Store keys securely on the client side (environment variables, secure vaults)

+### Best Practices

+1. **Use a salt in production**: Add a secret salt to your configuration
+2. **Keep salt secret**: Store salt in environment variables or secrets manager
+3. **Use SHA-512 for high-security applications**: More secure than SHA-256
+4. **Rotate keys regularly**: Implement key rotation policies
+5. **Set expiration dates**: Don't create keys that never expire
+6. **Monitor usage**: Track `lastUsedAt` to identify unused keys

 ## License